Who Are We?

 Funding and Support for our Programs:

-We gratefully acknowledge the support of volunteers, donors, and the Investing in Women’s Future Program of the Ontario Women’s Directorate.
-We also currently receive funding through the Johnson Scholarship Foundation and the Ontario Arts Council’s Creative Engagement Fund to Stop Sexual Violence and Harassment in Ontario.
-The Good Food Box Program is funded by District of Thunder Bay Social Services Administration Board, United Way Thunder Bay, and City of Thunder Bay’s Community, Youth & Cultural Funding Program.
+We gratefully acknowledge the support of volunteers, donors, and the Investing in Women’s Future Program of the Ontario Ministry of Status of Women.
+We also currently receive funding through the Ontario Arts Council’s Creative Engagement Fund to Stop Sexual Violence and Harassment in Ontario.
+The Good Food Box Program is funded by District of Thunder Bay Social Services Administration Board, United Way Thunder Bay, and City of Thunder Bay’s Community, Youth & Cultural Funding Program

 NWO Women’s Centre